Phora

-Marco Anthony Archer (born October 11, 1994), better known by his stage name Phora, is an American rapper and former tattoo artist from Anaheim, California.
+Marco Anthony Archer (born October 11, 1994), better known by his stage name Phora, is an American rapper, singer, songwriter, record producer, and former tattoo artist from Anaheim, California.
 In 2011, he founded his own record label, Yours Truly.
 His debut studio album, Yours Truly Forever (2017), peaked at number 44 on the Billboard 200 chart.

 Early life

 Marco Archer was born in Anaheim, California.
 Before his career in music, he worked as a tattoo artist which proved to be relatively lucrative and aided in the funding of his rap career.
 In 2011, Marco was nearly stabbed to death in Anaheim, CA just outside of Trident Learning Center, now known as Gilbert High.

 He has survived a stabbing at 15 and two shootings.

 On August 25, 2015, while he was driving on the 210 freeway in Pasadena around 2 a.m., a gray Infiniti sedan pulled up alongside Archer, who was driving home with his then girlfriend, Destiny.
 Three bullets from a .45 caliber pistol were fired into his back and neck, narrowly missing his vertebra.
 The crime remains unsolved.